percevalw/pygetsource/README.md

 ## How does it work ?

 `pygetsource` uses a distinct approach.
 The bytecode instructions are initially converted into a directed graph, representing the program's flow.
-This graph is then iteratively reduced, processing each node based on its opcode, argument, and position.
+This graph is then iteratively reduced, processing each node based on its opcode, argument, and position and generating the [AST](https://docs.python.org/3/library/ast.html) as it goes.
 This method allows us to rely more on high-level patterns and less on Python’s idiosyncrasies when recreating complex structures like nested loops or break/return statements.
+In constrast with [uncompyle6](https://github.com/rocky/python-uncompyle6) and [pycdc](https://github.com/zrax/pycdc), `pygetsource` uses the `ast` and `astunparse` libraries to generate the source code from the generated AST.

 Here is an example of a graph being reduced:

 ![Graph reduction](./docs/graph-example.svg)

-`pygetsource` uses the `ast` and `astunparse` libraries to generate the source code, instead of creating this functionality from scratch.

 Finally, this software is distributed under the permissive MIT license, making it ideal for use as a dependency in larger projects.